hyper63/tour/README.md

 # Tour of hyper63 API

+👋Hello!

+Welcome to the tour of the hyper63 services, in this tour, we will guide you through the 📦 data service, 💲 cache service, and 🔎 search service.
+You will get a feel for how they work.

 In this demo, we will walk through the hyper63 api for data, cache, storage and search

 ## Table of Contents